stepheckman/stretchies/README.md

 ### Settings Tab
 - View and manage your stretch database
+- Backup and restore data via CSV files
+- Sync data with Google Sheets (if configured)
 - Reset all data if needed
 - View app information and statistics